 There were just two problems.

-One, these comic books were very, very old, and most likely, they weren’t even selling those items anymore.
+One, these comic books were very, very old.
+Most likely, they weren’t even selling those items anymore.

 Two, my mom wouldn’t give me any money to buy my own dollar-making machine.